-Call 9𢴏 (in the U.S.) for help within 5 minutes if you think you may be having a heart attack or if your chest pain doesn't go away as it usually does when you take prescribed medicine.
+Call 911 (in the US) for help within 5 min if you think you may be having a heart attack or if your chest pain doesn't go away as it usually does when you take prescribed medicine.

 Don't drive yourself or anyone else to the hospital.
 Call an ambulance so that medical personnel can begin life-saving treatment on the way to the emergency room.